-Choose from either option A or B below.
-And for projects located in FortisBC’s electricity service area, additional ENERGY STAR appliance rebates are also available.
+Choose from the Option A or Option B below.
+For projects located in FortisBC’s electricity service area, additional ENERGY STAR appliance rebates are also available.

 Option A – Build a Home to BC Energy Step Code 2 or higher